CircuitVerse/Interactive-Book/docs/comb-lsi/rom.md

 -   If there are unused memory cells, then more functionality can be added to the same circuit.
 If the ROM is erasable/re-programmable the truth table can be rewritten into the memory, or the IC can be replaced if it is an OTP memory or Mask ROM.
 -   Depending on the type of ROM the power consumption might be larger than the equivalent AND/OR network power consumption.
 -   In general, ROM access takes a longer time than the propagation time of the equivalent AND/OR network.
 For instance, 150ns access time for the AT28C64B ROM vs 4.2ns (2×2.1ns) of a 74LVC quad gate.
--   For very simple or small logic functions, available COTS ROM might be too large, so choosing a ROM would be unefficient in terms of costs and power consumption, considering that most of the ROM circuit will never be used.
+-   For very simple or small logic functions, available COTS ROM might be too large, so choosing a ROM would be inefficient in terms of costs and power consumption, considering that most of the ROM circuit will never be used.

 ## Interactive example